chinamike65/hugo-tuolesi/content/book4/book4en.md

 For those who cannot convert to Buddhism temporarily, they can receive traditional education first, and then learn the Dharma.

+##### （16）Lethargy

+lethargy, gloominess, Drowsiness

-(16) Drowsiness is a state of mind of wanting to sleep.
+Drowsiness is a state of mind of wanting to sleep.

 When studying, there is not enough mental energy to keep the content of meditation clear and confused, which will hinder achievement.